 Next week is the big reveal so be sure to come back and see how the whole thing came together!

-One of my very favorite parts of this laundry room is my swing door.
+One of my very favorite parts of this room is my swing door.
 I love, love, love that it swings open when you walk in and closes when you walk out completely hands free!
 Majority of the time when I walk into the laundry room I have my hands full and the fact that I don’t have to use have a free hand to open and close a door is an absolute game changer!
-I will never have any other type of door in my laundry room.
+I will never have any other type of door in my pandry room.
 I’ve had a few people ask me if the noise from the washer and dryer is loud throughout my house because the door doesn’t latch all the way.
 My answer is that it isn’t loud or bothersome at all!
 Even if the door doesn’t latch all the way it still blocks out tons of noise like a regular door.

 I bought this door off of online classifieds.
 It came from a house that was built in the 50’s and they were remodeling that house and getting rid of this gorgeous door!
 When we started sanding down the door to paint it, we noticed that the color of the original door is almost exact same color as my built in cabinets that I showed you last week!
 You can see the color similarities below.
 How cool is that?
 There was also a vintage door knob that came with the door.
 Not sure what door knob, if any I’ll put back on.
 Since you don’t use a door knob with a swing door – it doesn’t need one.

 How To Turn a Regular Door Into a Swing Door: